Help

 What is a stream?

 A stream represents an industry specialisation within a qualification, such as Polymer Extrusion or Injection Moulding.
-It groups related units together and stores industry-specific context (equipment, materials, WHS risks) that is applied to all generated content within that stream.
+It groups related units together and prepares industry context for review; only an approved source-backed StreamContextVersion snapshot can supply stream facts to generated content.

 How do I set up progressive context?